Buiilding/AutoCrawler_basic_tutorial/README.md

 - Command : pip install -r requirements.txt

-# Step 4 : Hop into VScode and open keywords.txt
+# Step 4 : Hop into VScode

+- Open AutoCrawler folder

+- Open keywords.txt

 - Enter the keyword that you want the tool to autosearch and press save